 The most typical cause of this noise is clogged burners.
 During normal furnace operation, soot accumulates on the burners and should be cleaned regularly.
 This is done as part of your annual furnace tune-up by KS Services.
 Soot can clog airflow if the burners are not cleaned regularly.
 In this instance, the burners do not receive sufficient airflow for combustion, resulting in a furnace that makes a loud, rumbling noise.
 The rumbling happens at the start of a heating cycle and during furnace operation.

 This condition is usually avoided by doing annual furnace maintenance.
-If your furnace burners are coated in soot, contact an HVAC specialist to clean them.
+If your furnace burners are coated in soot, contact an HVAC specialist to clean them or also for furnace replacement in Lancaster, Ohio.

 Problem With the Pilot Light